tomit4/Auther/README.md

 NGINX, you of course, must have NGINX installed on your development machine.
-I personally work on an Arch Linux based distribution, so while the pathnames may be a bit different, the concepts around NGINX remain similar between Linux distribution, consult your specific distros documentation on NGINX to find where your default nginx.conf files exist.
+I personally work on an Arch Linux based distribution, so while the pathnames may be a bit different, the concepts around NGINX remain similar between Linux distributions.
+Consult your specific distros documentation on NGINX to find where your default nginx.conf files exist.

 On Arch Linux, those files can be found in /etc/nginx.
 There you will find a